developer9998/DevMinecraftMod/README.md

 C418: Music

 ## License
 This mod is under the GPL v3 (GNU General Public License v3.0) license, which means if you edit the mod's source code, you have to open source it under the GPL v3 license.
-(Info from discord.gg/monkemod)
+This product is not affiliated with Gorilla Tag or Another Axiom LLC and is not endorsed or otherwise sponsored by Another Axiom LLC.
+Portions of the materials contained herein are property of Another Axiom LLC. ©2021 Another Axiom LLC.